Maryland Name Change: A Complete How-To Guide

 Birth certificate

-• Change your gender marker.
+• Change your or your child's name or gender marker.

 • Change or add paternity information.